tiepdotme/yem-blog/_posts/2020-07-12-Understanding-simplified-provider-configuration.md

 ```
 > The class name exsists at runtime under the form of a constructor function.
 On the other hand we would not be able to use an interface as a injection token because an interface does not exist at runtime, it's a compile time constructor only.

 Another thing that we don't need to do is to write our manual provide function.
-Because of the in Angular dependency injection system we use the `useClass` property instead of `useFactory` and the dependencies.
+Because of the in Angular dependency injection system we use the `useClass` property instead of `useFactory` and the dependencies(`deps: []`).
 We spectify the `useClass` by the name of the class in this case is `PhotosService`.
 Then Angular knows that he needs to call the new constructor on this class and it need to provide the dependency that are needed by the constructor.

 ```javascript
 ...